Kim You-jung: 2012–2015: Rising popularity and teen roles

 In 2014, Kim's performance as a teenage bully in Thread of Lies drew critical acclaim and she was nominated for the Best New Actress in Blue Dragon Film Awards.
 She next played a traditional funeral singer (or "gok-bi") in the single-episode Drama Special anthology, and was cast in the horror mystery Room 731, an English-language graduate thesis film by USC filmmaker Kim Young-min.
 This was followed by a starring role in the period drama Secret Door.
 Kim also began hosting music show Inkigayo in November 2014 and left the show in April 2016.

-2015–2021: Transition to leading roles

 In 2015, she starred in the television series Angry Mom which tackled bullying and school violence.
 The same year, she reprised her role as a cat-turned-woman in Love Cells, a two-season web series adapted from the webtoon of the same title and played a murderer's daughter in the thriller film Circle of Atonement.